 A new ecological method helps reducing pollution in the oceans

-With a length of 600 meters and a transparent screen three meters deep, the "giant snake" hopes to clean the tons of plastic that the human being has thrown into the ocean and is causing problems in the marine environment.
+With a length of 600 meters and a transparent screen three meters deep, the "giant snake" hopes to clean the tons of plastic that the human being has thrown IGNORE INTO the ocean and is causing problems in the marine environment.

 Leer en español: Una "serpiente" que busca limpiar el mar